dsmita22/dsmita22.github.io/README.md

 - Experience in performing API testing using postman and creating framework using java rest-assured and mocha javascript basted test framework to test in a micro-service based architecture.
 - Contributed in automated test scripts creation using Appium with already developed framework for mobile app testing (Android & IOS).
 - Experience in preparation of Test Scripts, User Interface testing with in-depth knowledge of Regression Testing and Adhoc Testing while exhibiting excellence in analyzing test data and preparing software test cases.
-- Worked in a team which follows agile methodologies and product delivery in 2 weeks sprit.
+- Worked in a team which follows agile methodologies and product delivery in 2 weeks sprint.
 - Worked as a solo tester in a team with responsibility of overall quality of the product.
 - Worked in API testing using postman and then automated using java rest-assured.